soft-matter/trackpy/README.rst

   * numpy
   * scipy
   * MySQLdb (optional)
-  * pIDLy, but until track.pro can be reimplemented in Python
+  * pIDLy, which calls IDL from Python, only until track.pro can be reimplemented in Python

 Project Status
 ==============